Eva Ionesco

 Eva Ionesco (born 18 July 1965) is a French actress and filmmaker.
-She is the daughter of photographer Irina Ionesco and came to international prominence as a child model after being featured in her mother's works.
+She is the daughter of photographer Irina Ionesco and came to international prominence as a child model after her mother abused her by showing her in her works.

 Early life

 Ionesco was born to photographer Irina Ionesco, a Frenchwoman of Romanian descent, who had a relationship with a Hungarian man who worked in the military.
 Prior to Ionesco's birth, her mother had worked as a contortionist as she had come from a family of circus performers on her maternal side.
 Her parents separated when she was 3 at which point Ionesco became estranged from her father.

 In 1977 her mother lost custody of her and Ionesco lived for a time with the parents of footwear designer Christian Louboutin who had already left home.

 From the age of 13 Ionesco became a regular club-goer at Le Palace along with Christian Louboutin and Edwige Belmore and also developed a drug habit.
 She was in and out of various foster homes until an older boyfriend of hers took custody of her at the age of 16.